Hunting Trophies (Import Prohibition) (No. 2) Bill

 Enforcement Powers

 The bill grants extensive powers to police and customs officers, including the ability to stop and search individuals, vehicles, vessels, and aircraft.
-Search warrants can be obtained to search premises, and officers can seize and detain items considered to be relevant evidence.
-The bill also includes provisions for accredited civilian officers to inspect premises.
-Obstructing officers in their duties is an offense.
+Search warrants can be obtained to search premises.
+Officers can examine items, seize evidence, and require the production of documents.
+Accredited civilian officers are also given powers of entry and search.
+Obstruction of officers is a criminal offense.

 Government Spending

-The bill states that any expenditure incurred by the Secretary of State in implementing the Act will be met from funds provided by Parliament.
+The bill states that any expenditure incurred by the Secretary of State under the Act will be met from money provided by Parliament.
 No specific figures are provided.

 Groups Affected

-• Businesses involved in the import/export of hunting trophies: Will be significantly impacted by the prohibition.
+- Businesses involved in the trade of hunting trophies: These businesses will be negatively affected by the import ban.

 Powered by nyModel